 - 3.1 BOCRA adopts the principles and procedures, in the form of administration of Numbering Policies, Numbering Plan Code of Conduct and Numbering Database that govern the way numbering resources are allocated and assigned.
-These administrative mechanisms promote fair and efficient allocation, assignment and use of numbering resources. - 3.2 This Plan shall provide BOCRA and the Service Providers with a management platform and the specific identification to end users with regards to their respective services in relation to the numbering plan. - 3.3 In 2019, BOCRA adopted a revised Numbering Policy with several recommendations including: - 3.3.1 to review and modify the National Numbering Plan; - 3.3.2 enforcement of the Numbering Code of Conduct. - 3.4 Amongst others things, the revised policy recommendations advocated the following: - 3.4.1 The Introduction of Machine to Machine (M2M) communications new numbering block.
+These administrative mechanisms promote fair and efficient allocation, assignment and use of numbering resources.
+This shall provide BOCRA and the Service Providers with a management platform and the end users with specific identification of their respective services in relation to the numbering plan. - 3.2 In 2019, BOCRA adopted a revised Numbering Policy and there were several recommendations which included to review and modify modify the National Numbering Plan, and enforce the Numbering Code of Conduct.
+Amongst others things, the revised policy recommendations advocated the following: - 3.2.1 The Introduction of Machine to Machine (M2M) communications new numbering block.
 Currently, the M2M/IoT services share the same numbering range with the mobile telephony.
 Initially, the M2M/IoT were not planned for in the current numbering plan.
-Hence the need to review and plan for it, noting that this is a relatively new and fast-growing service requiring specific numbering resources for use.

-- 3.4.2 The Adoption of the 116 children helpline telephone number in accordance with the CRASA-SADC Numbering guidelines and SADC resolutions. - 3.4.3 Number modifications or changes to accommodate expansion of Emergency numbers and the Unstructured Supplementary Service Data (USSD) codes.
+Hence the need to review and plan for it, noting that this is a relatively new and fast-growing service requiring specific numbering resources for use. - 3.2.2 The Adoption of the 116 children helpline telephone number in accordance with the CRASA-SADC Numbering guidelines and SADC resolutions. - 3.2.3 Number modifications or changes to accommodate expansion of Emergency numbers and the Unstructured Supplementary Service Data (USSD) codes.